4d/docs/docs/commands/soap-declaration.md

 This example retrieves an array of zip codes in the form of longints:

 ```4d
-  `In the COMPILER_WEB method
+  //In the COMPILER_WEB method
  ARRAY LONGINT(codes;0)

-  `In the Web service method
+  //In the Web service method
  SOAP DECLARATION(codes;LongInt array;SOAP input;"in_codes")
 ```